 Although his background is in biology and the natural sciences, Schill said Phillips will bring a strong belief in the essential value of the humanities and social sciences, as well as the professions, to his new job.

 “Although my research has been centered in the natural sciences, I am committed to being a provost for the entire academic enterprise, including the arts, humanities, social sciences, and professional programs,” Phillips wrote.
 “The provost position is often described as chief academic officer, and it is the engagement of the academy as a whole that is one of the most exciting aspects of the position.”

-Prior to coming to the UO, Patrick was a professor of biology at the University of Texas at Arlington.
-He earned his Bachelor’s Degree in biology from Reed College and his PhD in evolutionary biology from the University of Chicago.
+Prior to coming to the UO, Phillips was a professor of biology at the University of Texas at Arlington.
+He earned his bachelor’s degree in biology from Reed College and his doctorate in evolutionary biology from the University of Chicago.